isomerpages/mci-m3/_focus-areas/Vulnerable Individuals and Families.md

 services to inmates in prisons and upon release.</p>
 <h5><strong>Back-to-FITRAH Package</strong></h5>
 <p>FITRAH officers and volunteers are deployed to receive ex-offenders at
-the prison gate and give them a Back-To-FITRAH package which includes fidyah2&nbsp;voucher, an EZ-link card, a prayer mat and an information package on assistance available.
+the prison gate and give them a Back-To-FITRAH package which includes fidyah**&nbsp;voucher, an EZ-link card, a prayer mat and an information package on assistance available.
 320 ex-offenders have benefitted from this initiative.</p>
 <h5><strong>Partnership with Mosques</strong></h5>